February 9, 2026 | 11 min read

 You do not need to carry a balance month-to-month or pay interest to build credit.
 This is one of the costliest myths.
 Paying your credit card in full every month demonstrates excellent credit management and keeps your utilization low — both positive for your score.
 Carrying a balance just means you’re paying unnecessary interest charges.

 When you get married, your credit reports remain completely separate.
-There's no such thing as a "joint credit report" or "household credit score."
+There’s no such thing as a “joint credit report” or “household credit score.”
 Each person maintains their individual credit history and score.
-If you apply for joint credit (like a mortgage together), lenders will review both credit scores separately and make decisions based on both profiles.
+If you apply for joint credit, lenders will review both credit scores separately and make decisions based on both profiles.

 Closing Paid-Off Loans

-Paying off an installment loan (auto loan, personal loan, mortgage) closes the account naturally, and this is positive for your credit.
+Paying off an installment loan closes the account naturally, and this is positive for your credit.
 The paid-off loan remains on your credit report for up to 10 years, continuing to demonstrate your successful repayment history.
-Don't worry that completing a loan will damage your score — it won't.

 What’s Changed in 2026: New Credit Scoring Models and Reporting Rules